replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ## Limitations and Considerations

-- By default, snapshots are stored locally on the cluster.
-For production environments, Replicated recommends storing snapshots externally to prevent losing snapshots during a complete cluster outage.
+- By default, Kubernetes installer provisioned clusters are preconfigured in the admin console to store backups in a locally-provisioned object store.
+This object store is sufficient for only rollbacks and downgrades and is not a suitable configuration for disaster recovery.
+Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for Kubernetes installer clusters.

 - Only full snapshots are usable in disaster recovery scenarios.